Read the powerful essay by Stephanie Coontz, author of The Way we Never Were, on “Taking the Nostalgia of Trump Supporters Seriously.”

 Inc Magazine has named their top 50 leadership and management experts, and both John Baldoni and Mike Myatt (the author of Hacking Leadership) made the list.

-Read Brian Fagan’s excerpt, “The Impending Deluge,” from his just-published book The Attacking Oceans: The Past, Present, and Future of Rising Sea Levels on the op-ed page of The New York Times.
+Read Brian Fagan’s excerpt, “The Impending Deluge,” from The Attacking Oceans: The Past, Present, and Future of Rising Sea Levels, on the op-ed page of The New York Times.

 Keith Meldahl’s Hard Road West, a geological history of the westward journey, was described by The Atlantic’s literary and national editor Benjamin Schwartz as “one of the best books I’ve read in the past five years.”